NIHIL ARCANUM MIHI ALIENUM EST

 COLDSPUR is the personal website of Tony Percy.
 I was born in the UK, and moved to the USA in 1980.
 I retired in 2000, and moved from Connecticut to Southport, North Carolina a year later.
 COLDSPUR is the phlegmatic alter ego of HOTSPUR, my pseudonym as a Listener Crossword Puzzle setter (see www.listenercrossword.com ).
 (Hotspur.com was already taken, and I was too stingy to buy the owner out.)
 If you want to learn more about one important aspect of my life, try the following link: An American Odyssey.
 Other autobiographical posts can be seen at My Experience with Opioids, at Doctor in the House, at Taking the Cake, at Polar Bear Has Landed, at A Rootless Cosmopolitan, and at A-Rovin’ with Greensleeves.

 This website has been created to publicize various reports and articles that I have written, as well as alert others to my interests.
 On the final day of each month I post a report, normally on intelligence matters, and publish ‘Special Bulletins’ when something noteworthy crops up outside the regular cycle.
 To contact me on any matters arising from content on this site, please email me at email@example.com.

 On October 26, 2017, the University of Buckingham Press published my book ‘Misdefending the Realm’.
 For further information, see MisdefendingtheRealm.
-The book will be available in the USA in early May, 2018.
+The book was published in the USA in early May, 2018.